bitfuel-ai/bitfuel-cli/README.md

 `bitfuel get` - provide a description of the command you are looking for and retrieve it

-`bitfuel invoke` - provide a description of a command and automatically invoke it - use with caution.
+`bitfuel run` - provide a description of a command and automatically run it - use with caution.